arlbibek/windows-ahk/README.md

 2. Click **Open config folder** or **Edit config file**
 3. Edit as needed, guidelines can be found on the config file itself or in [keyboardshortcuts.md](https://github.com/arlbibek/windows-ahk/blob/master/keyboardshortcuts.md)
 4. Save changes and reload the script

+Other preferences:
+- Use **Keyboard shortcuts** button in Preferences to open the latest shortcuts PDF.
+- Use tray **Show launch notification** to enable or disable startup tray notification.

 ## 🔄 Updates